 We also require your email address so we can send you order acknowledgments and updates.
 Your email address is used to create your customer account.
 On the first occasion that you purchase from us, we also have a legal obligation to verify that you are over the age of 18.

-Age verification is provided by Experian who are a data controller using data already held in their records to order to verify that the customer is over the age of 18 or to advise that they are unable to confirm this.
+Age verification is provided by Experian who are a data controller using data already held in their records to order to verify that you as a customer are over the age of 18 or to advise that they are unable to confirm this.
 We record that a customer’s age has been successfully verified in your customer account so you don’t need to go through the process again on subsequent purchases provided you log in each time.
 We do not store any information other than the result and information given to us as part of the checkout process but Experian may record that a verification has been provided to us.
 Experian’s privacy information is here.
 We are advised by Experian that any such check will have no effect on your credit score.

 Card payments are processed by Sage Payments and you can find their privacy information here.